hgrif/airflow-tutorial/README.md

 <img src="https://airflow.incubator.apache.org/_images/dags.png" style="width: 70%;"/>

 With the web server running jobs can be started from a new terminal window.
-Open a new terminal, activate the virtual environment and set the environment variable `$AIRFLOW_HOME` for this terminal as well:
+Open a new terminal, activate the virtual environment and set the environment variable `AIRFLOW_HOME` for this terminal as well:

 ```{bash}
 $ source activate airflow-tutorial